2018 Jeep Wrangler Trim Levels with Comparisons & Configurations.

 That is mainly the deciding factor between the Sport and the Sport S. The Sport is a bare-bones version of the Wrangler that is not really meant to spend time on the pavement except as a way to get to and from off-road trails where it will be primarily driven.
 The Sport S, meanwhile, can double as a passable compact crossover during the off-season as well.

-Compare the 2018 Jeep Wrangler Sport S vs Sahara Trim Levels.
+Compare the 2018 Jeep Wrangler Sport S vs Sahara Trims.
 What is the difference?

 The Sahara is the premium 2018 Wrangler trim level.
 Larger wheels, body-colored exterior accents, and upscale interior touches separate it from the Sport S visually.
 It also comes standard with the Technology Group from the Sport S. In exchange, it offers a more extensive Electronic Infotainment System Group, which can upgrade the infotainment even further to an 8.4-inch system with navigation and comes bundled with the 9-speaker Alpine system.